AriFordsham/GHCWiki/infrastructure.md

 ## Official tools

-- Our [git repositories](repositories), which are best using following the [ Working Conventions](https://ghc.haskell.org/trac/ghc/wiki/)
+- Our [git repositories](repositories), which are best used following the [ Working Conventions](https://ghc.haskell.org/trac/ghc/wiki/)
 - The trac instance you are just using, which hosts the [wiki](/trac/ghc/wiki) and the [bug tracker](/trac/ghc/report)
 - Our [mailing lists](mailing-lists-and-irc)
 - For code review, we use a [Phabricator](phabricator) instance at [ https://phabricator.haskell.org/](https://phabricator.haskell.org/)